No. 3 Oregon hands No. 4 UConn worst home loss since 2005 - WHIZ News

+UConn had never had a defeat this bad while playing in Gampel Pavilion, which opened in 1990.

+“It means a lot.
+This is hallowed ground, so to speak,” Graves said of the win.
+“They’ve been so good for so long.
+It means a great deal. … It’s icing on the cake — a pretty sweet cake.
+Who doesn’t look up to Geno?
+He’s an icon and great coach.”

-It was UConn’s worst home loss since Dec.
-5, 2005, when the Huskies lost to North Carolina by 23 points.
+It was UConn’s worst home loss on any court since Dec.
+5, 2005, when North Carolina beat the Huskies by 23 points in Hartford, their other home.

+UConn’s previous worst margin of defeat at Gampel was 17 points against Iowa in 1990 and against Syracuse in 1992.
+The Huskies were beaten by 25 points in 1980 by St. John’s when the team played at The Field House.

+“They came in here and did something that very few people have been able to do,” Auriemma said.
+“In that first quarter it was evident that physically we couldn’t match up with them tonight, plain and simple.”

 Sabrina Ionescu added 10 points, nine rebounds and nine assists for the Ducks (20-2), falling short of increasing her NCAA-record 23 triple-doubles.

-The much-anticipated matchup didn’t live up to the hype as the Ducks ran past the Huskies, disappointing the sellout crowd.
+“To walk into this arena, we were all star-struck looking at the walls and banners,” Ionescu said.
+“It’s where we’re trying to get our program and model after them.
+Huge for us to do what we did, but still a lot of room for improvement.”

+The Ducks built a big lead early in the much-anticipated matchup before a sellout crowd.
 UConn hadn’t lost on campus since falling to Notre Dame on Jan.
 5, 2013.
-The Huskies were beaten by No. 2 Baylor by 16 points in Hartford, Connecticut, last month, ending the team’s 98-game home winning streak.
+The Huskies were beaten by No. 2 Baylor by 16 points in Hartford last month, ending the team’s 98-game home winning streak.

-UConn (19-2) scored the first two points of the game, and then the Ducks reeled off 10 straight points, forcing a UConn timeout.
+UConn (19-2) scored the first two points, and then the Ducks reeled off 10 straight points, forcing a UConn timeout.
 The Huskies tried to rally, but Satou Sabally hit a 3-pointer just before the buzzer at the end of the quarter to take a 22-12 lead.

+“We took control early and maintained it.
+Good defensive energy,” Graves said.

-UConn was able to get within seven in the second quarter, but Ionescu and the Ducks answered to go into the half leading 44-31.
+UConn got within seven in the second quarter, but Ionescu and the Ducks answered to go into the half leading 44-31.

 They extended the advantage in the second half to as many as 21 points.
 UConn rallied behind hot 3-point shooting to get within 12 but did not get closer.